 - In the rotation, the object moves around its axis, without changing its position.
 As against this, in the revolution, the object moves along an elliptical course, with a continuous change in its position.

-- Earth’s rotation is from the west towards east, which it completes in approx. 24 hours.
-On the contrary, the revolution of the Earth around the Sun is in a counterclockwise manner, which is completed in around, 365 days.
+- Earth’s rotation is from the west towards the east, which it completes in approx. 24 hours.
+But, the revolution of the Earth around the Sun is in a counterclockwise manner when you are looking at it from a North direction, i.e. from the North Pole i.e. west to east., which is completed in around, 365 days.

 - Common examples of rotation are the hand of clocks, spinning top, etc. In contrast, the common examples of revolution are rounding a curve in a car, kids merry go round, etc.